openbmc/docs/designs/bmc-reset-with-host-up.md

   respond.
 Lack of response within this time limit will result in the BMC potentially taking recovery actions.
   - This time limit must be configurable at build time
+- IPMI and PLDM will implement a phosphor-dbus-interface interface, `xyz.openbmc_project.Condition.Host`, which will have a `CurrentHostCondition` property which other applications can read to determine if the host is running.

 ### IPMI Detailed Requirements
 - IPMI will continue to utilize the SMS_ATN command to indicate to the host that